tshelburne/leonidas-sinatra/README.md

 * Command - Any granular action taken within an application
 * Command Handler - An class representing an action taken on the application state in response to a command
 * Stable Timestamp - The minimum timestamp of all client connections to the app
+* Stable Command - A command that was generated at or before the stable timestamp

 ### Javascript